Merkel says found out about VW dieselgate scandal from media

-BERLIN (Reuters) - Chancellor Angela Merkel on Wednesday told a German parliamentary committee of inquiry on Wednesday that she first learned of the diesel emissions scandal at Volkswagen (VOWG_p.DE) through the media.
+BERLIN, March 8 (Reuters) - Chancellor Angela Merkel on Wednesday told a German parliamentary committee of inquiry that she first learned of the diesel emissions scandal at Volkswagen through the media.

 Volkswagen admitted in September 2015 to installing secret software in hundreds of thousands of U.S. diesel cars to cheat exhaust emissions tests and make them appear cleaner than they were on the road, and that as many as 11 million vehicles could have similar software installed worldwide.

-"I only found out through media reports," said Merkel in an unusual appearance as chancellor to the committee of inquiry in the Bundestag lower house of parliament - as its final witness.
+"I only found out through media reports," Merkel said on Wednesday as the last witness to the committee of inquiry in the Bundestag lower house of parliament.

 Merkel said she had found out about the accusations against Volkswagen on Sept.
 19, 2015, and on Sept.
 21 was then informed by Transport Minister Alexander Dobrindt.